borombo-git/lazx/README.md

 Check the examples for more concrete usages 👇

 ## Examples
-- [Demo App](https://github.com/borombo-git/lazx/tree/main/examples/demo) - A simple demo of all the Lazx Widgets/Builders
+- [Demo App ⚙️](https://github.com/borombo-git/lazx/tree/main/demos/demo) - A simple demo of all the Lazx Widgets/Builders
+- [Lazx Weather ☀️](https://github.com/borombo-git/lazx/tree/main/demos/lazx-weather) - A small weather app to showcase the usage of Lazx

 ## Motivation